AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/mpd/tsd.md

 2. The possible IDENTs for the waypoints can be found [here](.mpd-dms).
 3. The FREE text box, as above only takes 3 characters should be used to describe the type of threat.
 For example a `SA-6` site can be represented as a `SA6`.
 Advised not to leave blank.

+## ABR
+This is a sub page of the TSD page which can be accessed from the ABR button.
+This sub page lists all the possible identifications for a waypoint or control measure or target point along with an explanation for each identification.
+The identifications are also colour coded for differentiating  types of identifications for example, friendly is light blue (cyan) and enemmy is red.

 <!-- #### Filtering targets